LordPisty/prep/src/main/java/codility/challenges/eta2011/problem.md

 [Result](https://codility.com/demo/results/training8NYM6V-RP8/)

+A graph is cubic if each of its vertex is of degree 3 and it is hamiltonian if it contains a cycle passing through all its vertices.
+It is known that if a cubic graph is hamiltonian, then it has at least three Hamilton cycles.

 ### Problem

 An island has M towns: M ≥ 4 and M is an even integer.
 The towns are labelled with unique integers within the range [0..(M−1)].
 The towns are connected through a network of (M−1) roads.
 Each road is bidirectional and connects exactly two distinct towns.
 Some towns, called cul-de-sacs, are connected to just one other town.
 Each of the remaining towns is connected to exactly three other towns.
 Each town can be reached from any other town.